Vicentesan/how-to-jwks/README.md

 }
 ```

-This will:
-1. Generate a new key pair
-2. Mark the new key as active
-3. Keep the old key for token validation
-4. Clean up keys beyond the retention limit
+This creates a new key pair, sets it as active, and cleans up old keys.

 ## Best Practices

-### Security
 -  Use RS256 (RSA) instead of HS256 (HMAC) for distributed systems
-- Rotate keys regularly (monthly recommended)
+-  Rotate keys often (monthly recommended)
-- Keep private keys secure and never expose them
+-  Keep private keys secure
 -  Use HTTPS in production

-### Performance
 -  Cache JWKS responses in your services
-- Use Redis for key storage (fast, persistent)
-- Keep a reasonable number of recent keys (5-10)

-### Monitoring
-- Log key rotation events
-- Monitor token validation failures
+-  Log rotation events and token validation failures
-- Track key usage patterns

-## Required Routes
+## Routes You’ll Need

-Here are the essential routes you'll need for JWKS functionality:

-### Public Endpoints
+### Public

-- **`GET /.well-known/jwks.json`** - Serves your JWKS (JSON Web Key Set) publicly
-  - Returns the current set of valid public keys
-  - Used by other services to validate your JWT tokens
+-  `GET /.well-known/jwks.json` — Serves your JWKS for other services to verify tokens
-  - Should be publicly accessible without authentication

-### Authentication Middleware
+### Protected

-- **Auth Middleware** - Validates JWT tokens in protected routes
-  - Extracts Bearer token from Authorization header
-  - Validates token using your JWKS
+-  Middleware to verify JWTs using your JWKS
-  - Adds user information to request object
-  - Returns 401 for invalid/missing tokens

-### Admin Endpoints (Protected)

-- **`POST /rotate-keys`** - Rotates the active signing key
-  - Generates new key pair
-  - Makes new key active for signing
-  - Keeps old keys for token validation
-  - Cleans up expired keys
+-  Admin routes to rotate or revoke keys

-- **`POST /revoke-key`** - Revokes a specific key
-  - Adds key ID to revoked set
-  - Key will no longer be included in JWKS
-  - Existing tokens signed with this key become invalid

-## What This Doesn't Cover

-This implementation focuses on the core JWKS authentication flow.
-You'll still need to handle:

-- User registration and profile management
-- Email delivery for OTP codes
-- Rate limiting and abuse prevention
-- Password reset flows
-- Multi-factor authentication
-- Audit logging
-- Metrics and monitoring

-## Contributing

-Feel free to open issues or submit pull requests for improvements.
-This is meant to be a practical reference implementation that others can build upon.
+Feel free to open issues or send pull requests to improve this.
+This is just a basic starting point — let’s build on it!

-## License

-MIT License - see LICENSE file for details.